 Sell donated gold and silver from Northwich charity shops, online and by post.

 Selling donated gold becomes straightforward for a Northwich charity shop once it is handled online.
 A charity team sends photos and questions to GoldPaid on WhatsApp, then receives a free prepaid Royal Mail Special Delivery label to post the items in.
 GoldPaid returns a written valuation with no obligation attached.
 If the charity accepts, the money is paid by Faster Payments into its registered bank account.
-If it declines, the items come home tracked and insured, and no one ever has to leave the shop.
+If it declines, the items come home tracked and signed for, and no one ever has to leave the shop.

 How does a Northwich charity shop sell donated gold and silver with GoldPaid?A Northwich charity team sends photos of the items to GoldPaid online on WhatsApp and asks any questions.
 GoldPaid emails a free prepaid Royal Mail Special Delivery label to post the items in.
 Once the parcel arrives, GoldPaid sends a written, no-obligation valuation.
-If the charity accepts, payment is made by Faster Payments to its registered bank account, and any declined items are returned tracked and insured at no cost.
+If the charity accepts, payment is made by Faster Payments to its registered bank account, and any declined items are returned tracked and signed for at no cost.

 Charity shops in Northwich